 Null Hypothesis (H₀)

 Stakeholder participation has no significant impact on service delivery in state-owned energy corporations, including Uganda Electricity Distribution Company.

+NOTE:

 2.1 Underpinning Theory

 Stakeholder Theory, developed by Freeman (1984), provides a fundamental basis for understanding the role of stakeholder engagement in enhancing service delivery within UEDCL.
 This theory asserts that organisations must consider the interests of all stakeholders, including customers, employees, government agencies, and communities, to achieve long-term success and legitimacy (Kagenyi, 2022; Ssekandi, 2022).
 Applying this framework to UEDCL highlights the importance of structured stakeholder involvement in decision-making, ensuring that diverse perspectives contribute to improved service efficiency and transparency (Mugisha, 2022).
 Inclusivity, a key tenet of the theory, underscores the need for broad stakeholder participation in organisational processes, particularly in regulatory decisions led by bodies such as the ERA and the Ministry of Energy (Freeman, Harrison, & Zyglidopoulos, 2018).
 Public consultations on electricity tariffs and service expansion plans create opportunities for consumer engagement, yet inadequate communication channels and limited transparency often undermine meaningful participation (ERA, 2022; Muhumuza, 2022).
 Accountability, another core principle of Stakeholder Theory, requires organisations to take responsibility for their actions and decisions, fostering trust through transparent engagement, independent audits, and regular reporting (Bategeka, 2020; Kasozi, 2022).
 Balancing competing interests is also critical, as UEDCL must navigate financial sustainability while maintaining affordability for electricity consumers, ensuring operational viability without imposing excessive costs on the public (Tumwine, 2022; Kagenyi, 2022).
 Implementing effective stakeholder engagement strategies, aligned with the principles of inclusivity, accountability, and balanced decision-making, can enhance UEDCL’s credibility and contribute to a more sustainable and transparent electricity distribution system.